 - 2 bunches Scallions – thinly sliced; green and white/light green parts separated (about 10 scallions)

 - ½ Cup Dry White Wine (I use Chardonnay)

 - ½ cup Parmesan – finely grated, plus more for topping

 - Kosher Salt & Pepper – to taste

-- Add 1 tablespoon oil to the pot.
+- Add aromatics: Add 1 tablespoon oil to the pot.
 Add in the scallion whites and season with ¼ teaspoon salt and 1/8 teaspoon pepper.
 Cook, stirring, until soft, about 2 minutes.
 Add in the garlic and cook until aromatic, about 30 seconds.
 Add in the wine and increase heat to medium high.
 Continue to cook, stirring occasionally, until almost evaporated, about 2-4 minutes.

-- Reduce heat slightly to medium – medium high.
+- Add toasted grains and slowly add stock 1 cup at a time: Reduce the heat slightly to between medium and medium-high heat.
 Add in the toasted farro and 1 cup warm stock mixture.
 Stir until almost all liquid is absorbed, about 4 minutes.
-Continue cooking and adding stock by the cupful, stirring often and letting the stock mixture absorb before adding more, until farro is tender but still firm to the bite, about 45 minutes*.
-Stir in the lemon juice, half of the scallion greens and ½ cup of the parmesan.
-Season to taste with salt and pepper.
+Continue cooking and adding stock by the cupful, stirring often and letting the stock mixture absorb before adding more, until farro is tender but still firm to the bite, about 45 minutes.
+(SEE NOTES)

-*You might not need all the stock.
+- Note: You might not need all the stock.

-*Faro adapted from Bon Appetit
+- Farro stuffing adapted from Bon Appetit